MG Hector is available in 4 trim levels – Style, Super, Smart and Sharp – priced between Rs 12.18 lakh and Rs 16.88 lakh.

 The MG Hector’s petrol version is claimed to deliver a fuel economy of 14.16kmpl with manual transmission and 13.96kmpl with dual-clutch automatic gearbox.
 The mild-hybrid variant of the SUV is claimed to be 12% more frugal than its petrol MT model, returning 15.81kmpl.
 The Hector diesel will promise fuel efficiency of 17.41kmpl.

 MG Hector Variant-Wise Features

-The 5-seater premium SUV will be offered in 4 trim levels – Style, Super, Smart and Sharp – and in total of 13 versions.
+The 5-seater premium SUV is available in 4 trim levels – Style, Super, Smart and Sharp – and in total of 11 versions.